 Red cards often follow a red mist for footballers, with referees forced to reach for their pocket when players lose discipline or make crude challenges.

-There are a number of reasons players can be dismissed and this famous five certainly developed reputations for receiving red cards.
+Users of the best sportsbet app will know there are a number of reasons players can be dismissed and this famous five certainly developed reputations for receiving red cards.
 In celebration of football’s bad boys, here are the five footballers to receive most red cards in football history.